beckham617/COMP8047/travelplanassistant-frontend/README.md

 ### First Time Setup
 1. Click "Register" on the welcome page
-2. Fill in your profile information and upload an avatar
+2. Fill in your profile information and upload an profile picture
 3. Complete registration to be redirected to login
 4. Log in with your credentials